oampo/thinkful-projects/guidelines.md

 Get a taste for awesome projects with these examples:

-- Building your first [hello jedi](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/first_node_server/jedi.md) with Node and Express.
+- Building your first [Node server](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/first_node_server/jedi.md) with Node and Express to greet Jedi.

 - Fixing a [leaky application](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/memory_leaks/wiki-leaks.md) to understand memory leaks and profiling by.